Categories

 31 Days to More Effective Compliance Programs

 Welcome to 31 Days to a More Effective Compliance Program.
 Over this 31-day series in January 2026, Tom Fox will post a key component of a best-practice compliance program each day.
 By the end of January, you will have enough information to create, design, or enhance a compliance program.
 Each podcast will be short, at 6-8 minutes, with three key takeaways that you can implement at little or no cost to help update your compliance program.
 I hope you will join each day in January for this exploration of best practices in compliance.
-In today’s Day 16 episode, we delve into the evolution and importance of employee compliance training, focusing on fostering a culture of compliance within organizations.
+In today’s Day 28 episode, we look into the crucial importance of data governance in the realms of compliance and cybersecurity.

 Key highlights: